 The pattern analysis of the settlement, based on a rather small collection, is ambiguous.
 As Table 36 suggests, the collection could represent an eighteenth century slave settlement, an eighteenth century overseer, or an eighteenth to nineteenth century main settlement (or perhaps summer home).
-But expensive (porcelains) and considerable significance.
+But expensive (porcelains) and inexpensive (annular) wares are present - and even overseer and slave sites have exhibited small quantities of porcelain.
+Likewise, colono wares can considerable significance.
 Nevertheless, we cannot define appropriate research questions since the site context is not well established.
 As a result, we recommend the site potentially eligible; additional testing should be conducted with goals being to achieve a larger collection and better assess how much of the site remains.
 We recommend auger testing at 15 foot intervals.
 Keel (1999) recently demonstrated that structures could be defined in a plantation context using 25 foot intervals, although he notes that a closer interval might be preferable (Keel 1999:78).
 We believe that a closer interval is of special importance at 38CH1543 given its circumscribed site dimensions.

 This close interval testing should be followed by the excavation of two 10foot units.
-This large unit provides the best opportunity determine if features are present and will provide a good representation of the site stratigraphy.
+This large unit provides the best opportunity to determine if features are present and will provide a good representation of the site stratigraphy.
 It will unambiguously demonstrate the effects of plowing and the potential for subsurface remains.